Instruction & Iconic Language

 Four core behaviors allow business teams to rapidly scale

 This post has great meaning for me.
-I was first introduced to great leadership in the early 1990s, when Larry Bossidy led AlliedSignal.
-I was an engineer working on control systems for jet engines, and remember team-based training that quite literally opened my young mind to the challenges and benefits of working well together.
+In the 1990s I was was an engineer at Honeywell working on control systems for jet engines.
+I remember participating in team-based training that quite literally opened my young mind to the challenges and benefits of good teamwork.

-In 1950, Taiichi Ohno was a mid-level engineer inside a company that might not survive the year.
+We’ll open with a story from Japan in the 1950s.
+Taiichi Ohno was a mid-level engineer inside a struggling Toyota company.
 Post-war Japan was economically shattered.
-Toyota had endured a devastating labor strike, its president had resigned, and production lagged far behind Detroit.
-Bankruptcy was not abstract — it was imminent.
+Toyota had endured a devastating labor strike, its president had resigned, and production lagged far behind the USA automakers in Detroit.

-In American factories at the time, stopping the assembly line was unthinkable.
+Ohno visited American factories at the time, and noticed that stopping the assembly line was unthinkable.
 It required executive authority.
 It threatened careers and signaled failure.
-Production flowed downward.
-Authority flowed upward.
+American business was structured so that responsibility for work flowed downward, while authority flowed upward.

 Ohno inverted that structure.

 He proposed that any frontline worker — even the newest hire — could halt production.
-All it required was a cord.
+All it required was something he called the Andon cord.
 Pull it, and the line stopped.
 Machines froze.
 Supervisors rushed.
 Problems surfaced.

-The Andon cord did not build a car or fix a defect.
+This Andon cord did not build a car or fix a defect.
 By itself, it produced nothing.
 Its power was latent.
-It worked only if workers were trained, managers responded without punishment, and everyone shared the same definition of quality.
+It worked only if workers were trained, if managers responded without punishment, and if everyone shared the same definition of quality.

 The cord redistributed authority for quality.
 It was no longer inspected for, at the end of the process, because it was owned at the source.
 That risky, countercultural shift became the foundation of a production system that would spread across Japan, then across the United States, and eventually across the world.